cgscj000/forbigdataremote/README.md

 ### CNN model from mnist datasetu
 The websit uses CNN algroithm to recongize images, so there must be a trained model.
 There is a trained model in *./form*, and if you want to train your own model, execute <br>
-* FILE:./model.py <br>
+* FILE: ./model.py <br>
 `python model.py`<br>

 to create your own model.
-In `saver.save(sess,"./form/model.ckpt")` you can change your path to store your model annd go to `for i in range(5000):` to change times of training.
+In `saver.save(sess,"./form/model.ckpt")` you can change your path to store your model and go to `for i in range(5000):` to change times of training.

+If you just want to recongnize your local image, just drag your file into the current catalogue, then execute<br>
+* FILE: ./show.py xxx.png/jpg/jpeg<br>
+`python show.py xxx.png/jpg/jpeg`<br>